litmuschaos/v1-litmus-docs/docs/architecture.md

 **Chaos-Operator**

 Chaos-Operator watches for the ChaosEngine CR and executes the Chaos-Experiments mentioned in the CR.
 Chaos-Operator is namespace scoped.
-By default it runs in `litmus` namespace.
+By default, it runs in `litmus` namespace.
 Once the experiment is completed, chaos-operator invokes chaos-exporter to export chaos metrics to a Prometheus database.

 **Chaos-CRDs**

-During installation, following three CRDs are installed on the Kubernetes cluster.
+During installation, the following three CRDs are installed on the Kubernetes cluster.

 `chaosengines.litmuschaos.io`